No one wants to be audited. Here are 5 tips on how to avoid being audited

 If you have been through an audit, whether on personal or business, you know that it can be incredibly stressful and time-consuming.
 As small business owners, we all know that time is limited and time is money.
+You always want to avoid being audited at all costs.
 Make sure that you are filing your taxes in a way that can help mitigate the chances of you being audited.
 Here are five tips to follow to help lower your chances of being audited this year.

 - File your taxes on time and wholly – First and foremost, you need to file your taxes on time and with all needed forms and information.
 On time can mean filing by your extension date as well, as long as you file your extension before the due date.
 Avoiding delays and missing information when filing your taxes can help eliminate red flags for the IRS.

 - Report the correct information – Make sure that the information you are reporting is correct.
 Whether you are reporting 1099s, different trading accounts, schedule C’s, W-2’s, or any other income, you need to make sure your numbers are correct.
 Your numbers are not the only way the IRS verifies tax information.
 The IRS verifies your information against other institutions.
 Make sure you are reporting information that is going to match up.
 Discrepancies in reporting are one of the biggest causes of audits for independent contractors and small businesses.

 - Don’t abuse deductions – Deductions are an amazing way for businesses to save money on taxes.
 The government gives those deductions as an incentive, but too often small businesses abuse this opportunity.
 Only take the deductions that are applicable to your business.
 For example; the home office deduction is terrific if you actually utilize a home office for business.
 The home office deduction has become somewhat of a red flag because a lot of small business owners take this deduction without having a home office that they use.